-- 20 bits: a checksum as a truncated insecure hash of the body, done with
+- 20 bits: checksum (truncated insecure hash of the body, done with

 Every packet sent between ships is encrypted except for self-signed attestation packets from 128-bit comets.

-The body is of variable length and consists of three parts in this order:
+The body is of variable length and consists of the following parts in this order:

 origin is the IP and port of the original sender if the packet was proxied